Software developer

 encoding for gender: ISO 5218.

-is one of the big controversies in SQL and
+The usage of NULL is one of the big controversies in SQL and

 relational systems.
 Some feels that it introduces unnecessary